uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 This technique has many benefits over just combining primitive objects as we did in the last worksheet.
 With practice it is fast and allows you to create complex, clean models.

-We will create one side of the character, and then mirror it.
+We will create one side of a character, and then mirror it.

 ### Create a cube

-- First create a new cube by single clicking on the new cube button.
+- First create a new cube by **left clicking** on the new cube button.

 ![](images/worksheet_2/create_cube.jpg)